MahanBalooei/eukaryotic-signal-peptide-prediction/README.md

 ## Dataset Statistics
-After UniProt retrieval and Google Colab processing, the final filtered dataset statistics are:
+After UniProt retrieval and Google Colab processing, the final total and filtered dataset statistics are:

 <table>
   <thead>